Always bring helpers

 These particular wires are 1" diameter bare aluminum alloy, a material selected for it's light weight, availability, durability, low cost, and conductivity.

-Air space below wires is the insulation.
+Air space below wires is insulation, and the wires sit on an insulator at each pole.

 The smaller top wire is the static wire or system neutral required for protection against lightning, and to assist circuit breakers during overload etc. The neutral or static wire runs throughout the grid from power plant generator to end user.